Ensuring Execution Remains Governable as Intelligence Scales

 The Problem

 As execution accelerates, governance does not keep pace.
-Authority blurs, autonomy exceeds bounds, and accountability weakens.
-The system continues to run, but becomes harder to see and stabilize.
+Authority blurs, autonomy exceeds its intended bounds, and accountability weakens across the system.
+Execution continues, but becomes progressively harder to see, interpret, and stabilize.
+This is not failure.
+It is drift — and drift is harder to reverse precisely because it does not announce itself.

 The Structural Gap